opiter09/Fossil-Fighters-Randomizer/README.md

   can only have up to 8 items.
 The values are their Numbers, of course
 - You will never be able to dig up Tryma or the DP vivosaurs.
 This is because I cannot find where it says what they are, and I want to ensure all 100 vivosaurs can always be revived
+- To make the Holt fight beatable, you can always find V-Raptor in the Keymonite room in the Digadigamid
 - Teams are not edited, because there are a ton of team files, and my experience from doing that FFC challenge hack is that it takes *forever* to do anything with them